Pathum Wan district: Festivals

 Every year around Christmas and New Year, shopping centres, hotels and sidewalks in the Ratchaprasong shopping district are decorated with lights.
 It was started by The Peninsular Plaza (closed since 1 March 2022) and the Regent Hotel, and later expanded to Sogo (now out of business), Amarin Plaza, CentralWorld, Central Chidlom, Gaysorn and more.
 The Bangkok Metropolitan Administration (BMA) provides lights along the BTS Skytrain pillars.

 Transportation

 Pathum Wan is served by multiple public transport systems.
 Both lines of the BTS Skytrain and the Blue Line of the MRT serve the district's neighbourhoods, while the Khlong Saen Saep water bus stops at multiple piers along its northern edge.
 Multiple bus lines run on the major streets, while both expressways have entrances and exits on Rama IV Road.

 The Siam Station serves as the main interchange between the BTS's Sukhumvit and Silom lines.
 The other stations are Chit Lom and Phloen Chit on the Sukhumvit Line, and National Stadium and Ratchadamri on the Silom Line.
 The MRT runs beneath Rama IV Road along the district's southern edge, with Hua Lamphong, Sam Yan, Si Lom, and Lumphini stations serving their respective neighbourhoods.

-For long-distance travel, the Bangkok Railway Station is the central train station of Bangkok and the State Railway of Thailand.
+Prior to the opening of Krung Thep Aphiwat Central Terminal, the current central station in Chatuchak district of Bangkok, Hua Lamphong railway station was the central station of Bangkok.